Plagiarism is an example of Academic Misconduct, defined in Abertay's Academic Misconduct Policy as:

 Plagiarism is the act of taking another’s ideas and representing them as one’s own.
 This may involve the use, without proper acknowledgement, of published or unpublished work, of work done partly or wholly by another person, of work obtained from an essay bank or a web site, or of recorded material from lectures and tutorials.
 Plagiarism includes not just the actual copying of text verbatim (which may also be a breach of copyright) or close paraphrasing of text, but also the unacknowledged presentation of ideas from other sources as if they were original to the author or the assembling of pieces of the work of others into a new whole.

 Committing plagiarism could have serious implications resulting in disciplinary action.
-More information can be found the Academic Misconduct Policy above.
+More information can be found in the Code of Student Discipline - Academic Misconduct.

 Simple ways to avoid plagiarism in your written work include: